Media Weigh Democracy Against Ratings on Jan. 6 Hearings

 On January 6, 2020, a mob of supporters to then-President Donald Trump attacked the U.S. Capitol during the certification of Joe Biden’s presidency.
 Violence ensued throughout the Capitol and the following months saw a continuous effort from Donald Trump and his political allies to cheat Democracy by clinging to office.

-After 1 1/2 years of investigations by the House select committee, journalists, and the Justice Department, the committee organized a series of public hearings this past week to share its findings on what likely amounted to a criminal conspiracy.
+After 1 1/2 years of investigations by the Justice Department, journalists, and the House Select Committee on the January 6 Attack, the committee organized a series of public hearings this past week to share its findings on what likely amounted to a criminal conspiracy.

 Prior to the first hearing last Thursday, Ryan Kelly, Republican gubernatorial candidate for Michigan, was arrested by the FBI because of his involvement in the insurrection.
 According to James Risen of The Intercept, Kelly’s arrest demonstrated how the Republican Party has been ensnared by Trumpist forces behind the insurrection, “and which today seem unashamed and determined to sabotage democracy again to try to usher in a right-wing, authoritarian government as soon as possible.”

-The first hearing reminded “an attention-deficient nation” of the violence committed in the worst domestic attack on the U.S. government since the Civil War, which overcame police guarding the certification of Joe Biden’s presidency and forced members of Congress to flee the House and Senate chambers, Risen said.
+The first hearing reminded what Risen called “an attention-deficient nation” of the violence committed in the worst domestic attack on the U.S. government since the Civil War, which overcame police guarding the certification of Joe Biden’s presidency and forced members of Congress to flee the House and Senate chambers.

 As the committee began its hearings, Sunday show host Margaret Brennan of CBS asked Representative Adam Schiff of California, “If you don’t deliver a bombshell on Thursday, don’t you run the risk of losing the public’s attention here?”
 Mother Jones’ Dan Friedman and Pema Levy said this question encapsulates the political peril the committee faces: